kpavlis/vr-game/README.md

 ## 🧰 Prerequisites

-To run the game, you’ll need:
+To run or modify the game, you’ll need:

-- **Unity 6000.0.27f1 LTS (recommended)** - Newer versions may work with minor adjustments
+- **Unity Editor 6000.0.27f1 LTS (recommended)** - Newer versions may work with minor adjustments
 - **Visual Studio** with Unity development tools

 ## 📦 Installation